Homemade barbecue sauce is easy to make and so much better than one that comes in a bottle. And the best part is no preservatives or fillers!

-Also check out Mike’s Bourbon BBQ Sauce.
+Also, check out Mike’s Bourbon BBQ Sauce.
 He has been making this sauce for close to 20 years.

 Apple Cider Vinegar- organic is my choice here.
 Mother Earth Vinegar is the one I buy at Costco in a 1.9L bottle.
 We use a lot of ACV so we buy in bulk.

 Worcestershire Sauce- No Name* brand is what we use.
-Yes, the yellow label that is sold in Canadian grocery stores.
-This brand has come a long way since I was a kid and we love their Simple Check that tells us that it doesn’t contain 10 ingredients we don’t want to consume.
+Yes, the yellow label is sold in Canadian grocery stores.
+This brand has come a long way since I was a kid and we love their Simple Check which tells us that it doesn’t contain 10 ingredients we don’t want to consume.
 Check out their website for more info.*

-Brown Sugar- light is my go to but dark can also be used.
+Brown Sugar- light is my go-to but dark can also be used.

 Fresh minced garlic – sometimes I cheat by using minced garlic in a jar because it is easier and faster.